imba/rollup-app-imba/README.md

 ## Development

+Click [Use this
+template][1] on GitHub to create a new repository with this template.

-Get started by running the following commands
+When you have the code get started by running the following commands

 ```
 yarn # npm install